microsoft/playwright/docs/api.md

 })();
 ```

-Playwright automatically downloads browser executables during installation, see [Downloaded browsers](#downloaded-browsers) for more information.
+By default, the `playwright` NPM package automatically downloads browser executables during installation.
+The `playwright-core` NPM package can be used to skip automatic downloads.

 <!-- GEN:toc -->
 - [playwright.chromium](#playwrightchromium)